kbzxa/C-Basics/README.md

-# 📂 Main – C Projects Collection
+# 📂 Master – C Projects Collection

 This folder contains all my **C programming projects**, organized in subfolders.
 Each project demonstrates different programming concepts and problem-solving approaches using the C language.